mauriciotogneri/sheet-localization/README.md

 ## Import

 1. Click on **Localization ⟶ Import**
-2. Enter the language and format of the input file
+2. Select the language and format of the input
+3. If **Replace values** is enabled, the content will be replaced if the keys match
-3. In the last step, copy the contests of the file and paste it into the field
+4. Paste the content of the file in the input field

 ## Export